Apache JMeter vs Parasoft SOAtest comparison

 Apache JMeter vs. Parasoft SOAtest

 Apache JMeter is ranked 3rd in API Testing Tools with 82 reviews while Parasoft SOAtest is ranked 9th in API Testing Tools with 30 reviews.
 Apache JMeter is rated 7.8, while Parasoft SOAtest is rated 8.2.
 The top reviewer of Apache JMeter writes "It's a free tool with a vast knowledge base, but the reporting is lackluster, and it has a steep learning curve".
-On the other hand, the top reviewer of Parasoft SOAtest writes "Reliable with a good interface but uses too much memory".
+On the other hand, the top reviewer of Parasoft SOAtest writes "Good API testing and RIT feature; clarity could be improved".
 Apache JMeter is most compared with BlazeMeter, Postman, Tricentis NeoLoad, Katalon Studio and OpenText LoadRunner Professional, whereas Parasoft SOAtest is most compared with Postman, SonarQube, Coverity, Polyspace Code Prover and OpenText UFT Developer.
 See our Apache JMeter vs. Parasoft SOAtest report.

 See our list of best API Testing Tools vendors.